JerGun/Course-API/README.md

 # Course API
-📝 Repository of Course API <br/>
-✔️ This API has Many-To-Many, Many-To-One And One-To-Many Relationship
+📝 This API has Many-To-Many, Many-To-One And One-To-Many Relationship

 ## Tools & Configuration: